BenjaminHerrera/BaseResearchTemplate/README.md

-# ⚗️ Base Research Template
+# ⚗️ AI/ML Development Template

 > Written by [Benjamin Herrera](https://github.com/BenjaminHerrera)

-This is a template for any general purpose AI/ML research/development project
+This is a template for any general purpose AI/ML research and development project

 ### ✨ Features